-A roasted fresh Tomato sauce should have a deep, fruity flavour with rich, sweet notes.
-Roasting brings out the natural sweetness of tomatoes and makes them intensely flavoursome.
+A roasted fresh Tomato sauce should have a deep, fruity flavor with rich, sweet notes.
+Roasting brings out the natural sweetness of tomatoes and makes them intensely flavorsome.
 Tomato sauces are extremely versatile and can be used in a variety of dishes.

 I will usually use whatever I have in the fridge.
 But I do really like using plum tomatoes, they are less watery, which means less time to cook off excess liquid.
 This helps to keep the flavour in the sauce.
 Why complicate things with too many varieties, experiment with what you have, what's on sale (I buy double then and get sauce making!) and see what works for you.

 Do remove the tomato skins if you wish.
 I always use the whole tomato including the skin and seed pulp, keeping all the goodness in.
 My tomato sauces are always blitzed and everything blends in really well.
 Alternatively, you can leave the skins on and seeds in and once roasted run them through a sieve or food mill to extract said seeds and skin.

 Also if you find tomatoes too acidic, you can add a teaspoon of sugar, I never do as we love the roasted tomato flavour as is.
 Again, personal choice/tastes.